melvinquick/advent-of-code/.github/CONTRIBUTING.md

-## How to contribute to the Windows Setup Script
+## How to contribute to the Advent of Code Repo

 #### Did you find a bug?